The Programme is composed of eight modules, as described below:

 Module five provides a comprehensive overview of the strict relationship between food and environment while analysing major problems related to food security, namely the availability, the access and the use of food products.

 This module deals with the rules governing the agri-foodstuffs market.
 In particular, students engage in the analysis of regulations on competition and State aids, the European food market system and the role of relevant authorities on fair competition.
-Also, particular attention is given to food trade in the international market and to the role of specific financial institutions and instruments for the agri-food market.
+Also, particular attention is given to food trade in the international market and to the controls performed by Customs service.

 In this module, students look at the role of international and national trade associations, the discipline of network contracts and transaction contracts in the agri-food system, as well as the laws governing consumers protection in contractual processes and various organizational systems in the food supply chain.